vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 // 3.
 Using ref_ptr<>
 {
-    auto ptr = MyClass::create(); // allocate MyClass on heap, assign to ref_ptr<MyClass> which increments it's referenceCount.
+    auto ptr = MyClass::create(); // allocate MyClass on heap, assign to ref_ptr<MyClass> which increments its referenceCount.

     //
     // do the processing we want
     //

-} // when ptr destructs it automatically decrements it's referenceCount which hits 0 and leads to the object being deleted.
+} // when ptr destructs it automatically decrements its referenceCount which hits 0 and leads to the object being deleted.
 ~~~

 Cases 1 & 2 are fine as long as the code blocks never exit prematurely, but what happens if there is a an early return or an exception thrown in the processing section?
 It will leak the object allocated on the heap.
 With case 3 using ref_ptr<> an early return from the block will always invoke the ref_ptr<> destructor and always clean up the memory associated with it - the code isn't just simpler it's far more robust as well.